 Although we have discerned some differences in the rates at which mortality from diarrhoeal diseases declined in urban as opposed to rural areas, this was less true of other types of disease.
-Our current results suggest that, so far as these diseases were concerned, although the largest declines in mortality in absolute terms took place in urban areas, there was little difference in relative rates of decline and it may be closer to the truth to say that cause-specific mortality declined in parallel in town and countryside.
+Our current results suggest that, so far as these other diseases were concerned, although the largest declines in mortality in absolute terms took place in urban areas, there was little difference in relative rates of decline and it may be closer to the truth to say that cause-specific mortality declined in parallel in town and countryside.
 This is almost exactly true of the single biggest contributor to the decline, pulmonary tuberculosis, and largely true of diseases of the lungs.
 These results raise many questions.
 Why did phthisis mortality decline in parallel in towns and cities?
 Given the low level of investment in infrastructure in rural areas, were there other determinants of mortality decline in the countryside?
 If the latter, did these determinants operate in towns and cities as well?
 And what factors delayed mortality decline in smaller urban areas?

-To answer these questions, it would be worth increasing our research effort into understanding mortality changes in smaller towns and rural areas, which have been rather neglected compared with larger towns and cities (exceptions are Hastings et al. (2015), Sneddon (2006) and Hinde and Fairhurst (2015)).
+To answer these questions, it would be worth increasing our research effort into understanding mortality changes in smaller towns and rural areas, which have been rather neglected compared with larger towns and cities (exceptions are Hastings et al., 2015; Sneddon, 2006; and Hinde and Fairhurst, 2015).
 One possible explanation for the slow progress on waterborne and food-borne diseases in smaller towns is that they lacked three elements central to the effective implementation of sanitary reform: first, the conviction that they had a sanitary or environmental problem to be solved (the ‘urban penalty’ being seen by those running smaller towns as a problem of major cities); second, the skills to advocate and implement sanitary reform among their administrative and local government leaders; and, third, the fiscal capacity to generate the revenue from rates needed to obtain loans.
 One of the few pieces of research on a small town is Vaile’s (2015) case study of the town of Sandwich in Kent, a town even smaller than those we have identified as lagging behind.
 He shows that the town council was largely uninterested in public health matters during the 1870s, even though it eventually agreed to appoint a Medical Officer of Health (MOH) in 1878, having been required to do so by the 1875 Public Health Act.
 The MOH presented annual reports to the council starting in 1879, which raised concerns about the water supply (Vaile 2015, p.
 104).
 The council largely ignored these until, in 1882, an event occurred which could not be ignored: the death of the mayor from typhoid.
 This did galvanise the council into taking action, but it was still 12 years before a new waterworks was opened in 1894.
-Richardson (2007, 2008) shows that the members of the Rural Sanitary Authority in the small town of Uppingham in Rutland were overwhelmed by the scale of the work involved in improving the town’s water supply following a typhoid epidemic in 1875.
+Richardson (2007, 2008a, 2008b) shows that the members of the Rural Sanitary Authority in the small town of Uppingham in Rutland were overwhelmed by the scale of the work involved in improving the town’s water supply following a typhoid epidemic in 1875.
 Other work in rural areas (Hastings et al., 2015) has suggested that efficient administration was an important contributor for the effective tackling of infant mortality.